 Establish the inlet connections.
 Inlet tubing may be attached to the 1⁄4-inch stainless steel Swagelok fittings on the side of the enclosure (Figure D-4; 3 or 6 fittings, depending on the instrument you have purchased).
 The inlet tubing should be made of PTFE (Teflon®), PFA, FEP, PVDF or some other inert material that does not destroy ozone and that does not desorb plasticizers and other organics that can contaminate the flow path.
 The length of tubing should be kept as short as possible (preferably not more than a few feet) to minimize ozone destruction within the inlet tubing.
-Tygon®. polypropylene (which may look like Teflon) and metal tubing should not be used.
-FEPlined Tygon tubing, which is used inside the instrument, provides the flexibility of Tygon with the inertness of FEP.
+Tygon[®], polypropylene (which may look like Teflon) and metal tubing should not be used.
+FEP-lined Tygon tubing, which is used inside the instrument, provides the flexibility of Tygon with the inertness of FEP.
 A particle filter inside the instrument helps to prevent internal contamination of the tubing and absorption cell by particulate matter.
 If the user anticipates that especially dirty air will be sampled in one or more channels, an additional Teflon or PDVF external filter could be added outside the instrument to protect the sampling valve(s).
 The filter should be tested for ozone loss by measuring ambient ozone with and without the filter attached.
 Filters and filter holders are available through 2B Technologies.
-Caution: Do not pressurize the inlet.
+Caution: Do not pressurize the inlet of the instrument.
+Use a tee to vent at the inlet if providing a flow to the instrument.

 Figure D-4.
-Electrical connection point, outlet, and inlets on the bottom of the Model 106-M-MC3 and Model 106-M-MC6.
+Electrical connection point, outlet, and inlets on the bottom of the Model 106-L-MC3 and Model 106-L-MC6.